Under attack, Manchester finds some solace in culture of grit and wit

-MANCHESTER, England, May 24 (Reuters) - Searching for comfort after Britain's deadliest attack in nearly 12 years, residents of Manchester have found some solace in its pioneering culture which one local poet summed up as "Northern grit, Northern wit".
+MANCHESTER, England (Reuters) - Searching for comfort after Britain's deadliest attack in nearly 12 years, residents of Manchester have found some solace in its pioneering culture which one local poet summed up as "Northern grit, Northern wit".

 "They’ve covered the cobbles, but they’ll never defeat / all the dreamers and schemers who still teem through these streets," Walsh read to the vigil.